richTheCreator/Elevated-Trading-LLC/src/pages/products/blueberry-diesel/index.md

     value: 20
 coa_link: blueberry-diesel-hemp-flower-1-.pdf
 details:
+  description: >-
-  description: This well balanced CBD flower is a hybrid of indica Blueberry and
-    sativa Sour Diesel.
+    This well balanced CBD flower is a hybrid of indica Blueberry and sativa Sour Diesel.
 The best of both worlds, it pairs that signature sour, yet gaseous, aroma with a strong therapeutic effect.

+    Wholesale Blueberry Diesel CBD Flower Contains 16.98% CBD

+    Sun-grown Oregon CBD Flower

+    Hand Trimmed Buds

+    Lab Tested for Compliance and No Pesticides

+    Federal Farm Bill Compliant - Less Than 0.3% Delta 9 THC
   info:
     - label: Common Effects
       items: